Albert Fransella: Biography

 In May 1908, Fransella appeared alongside the greatest performers of the age at the Albert Hall in London.
 The concert in aid of the League of Mercy, with invitations issued by the Prince and Princess of Wales, included such artists as Enrico Caruso, John McCormack, Efrem Zimbalist, Nellie Melba and Antonio Scotti.

 On 9 September 1909 he gave the premiere of Carl Reinecke's flute concerto in London.

 Fransella was the first flute player to be a named recording artist and accompanied the great sopranos Luisa Tetrazzini, Nellie Melba, Ellen Beach Yaw, Evangeline Florence, Alice Esty, Ruth Vincent, Dorothy Silk,Adelina Patti, Christina Nilsson Emma Albani, Mademoiselle Dolores and Mignon Nevada.
 Fransella named the fourth of his seven children Ella Melba Fransella, after the great soprano.
 Fransella had performed with Melba to great acclaim in a June concert in 1894.

 Fransella married Ella Marie Brennen in 1889 and they had seven children.
 Their first son, Henri, was a fine flautist who played in the Queen's Hall Orchestra and Covent Garden and as a soloist, as well as playing alongside his father at several concerts.

 In 1912 Albert and Henri accompanied the first performance of Régine Wieniawski's A Poor Young Shepherd, sung by her husband Sir Aubrey Dean Paul (under his stage name of Edward Ramsey) with Wieniawski on piano.
 Henri died young aged only 27.

 In 1912 Albert founded the first Fransella Trio with Marjorie Hayford on violin and Winifred Christie on piano.
 He also played with the Hamilton Harty Trio (with Hamilton Harty, piano and J.L Fonteyne, oboe) and the Hamilton Harty Sextet.
-The sextet made their debut on the 2 November 1911, performing the English premiere of Rimsky Korsakov's Piano and Wind Quintet, amongst other works.
+The sextet made their debut on 2 November 1911, performing the English premiere of Rimsky Korsakov's Piano and Wind Quintet, amongst other works.

 He was director of the London Wind sextet, the Fransella quartet and of the two Fransella Trios.

 As well as his many Proms appearances, Fransella played in numerous recitals.
 In 1913 he presented a series of four recitals and included the best, and most popular, pieces of the flute repertoire.
 The performances included works by Joachim Anderson, J.S.
 Bach, Alfredo Casella, Cécile Chaminade, Katherine Eggar, Philippe Gaubert, Mozart, Susan Spain-Dunk, Carl Reinecke and Theodor Verhey.

-Fransella, performing alongside Harry Waldo Warner on viola and Miriam Timothy on harp, gave the first public performance of Debussy's Trio for Flute, Viola and Harp at the Aeolian Hall on the 2nd February 1917.
+Fransella, performing alongside Harry Waldo Warner on viola and Miriam Timothy on harp, gave the first public performance of Debussy's Trio for Flute, Viola and Harp at the Aeolian Hall on 2 February 1917.

 On 26 March 1917, the Oriana Madrigal Society presented a concert at the Aeolian Hall which included the first performance of Arnold Bax's Elegiac Trio for Flute, Viola and Harp.
 Fransella, Harry Waldo Warner and Miriam Timothy were the performers.
 Fransella, at the same concert, gave a performance of the Four Dances for flute and piano, with Harriet Cohen, that Bax had rescued from his ballet Tamara.